jquatier/workout-screenshotter/README.md

 workout-screenshotter
 =====================

 This is Serverless project for screenshotting my favorite fitness page for the daily workout.
 It runs headless Chrome in Lambda, logs into the site, takes a screenshot, archives it, and sends me a push notification.
+Currently configured via cron to run every day at 12:00PM (PST).

 Uses
 ------------------